Farmer’s Lung

 -Blood test for antibodies

--Pulmonary lavage test is done examine contents in the small area of the lung.
+-Pulmonary lavage test is done to examine contents in the small area of the lung.

 -Lung function test.